Lovsan/chatterbox/README.md

 ---

 **⚠️⚠️⚠️ CHATTERBOX IS CURRENTLY UNDER ACTIVE DEVELOPMENT, AND THE DOCUMENTATION MAY NOT BE FULLY UP-TO-DATE.
-LAST DOCUMENTATION UPDATE: 6.12.2024 ⚠️⚠️⚠️**
+LAST DOCUMENTATION UPDATE: 18.12.2024 ⚠️⚠️⚠️**

-Chatterbox is a simple real-time chat application built using Python, Flask, SQL, HTML, CSS (with Bootstrap), and JavaScript.
+Chatterbox is a simple real-time chat application built using Python, Flask SQL, JavaScript, HTML, and CSS (with Bootstrap).
 It allows users to register, log in, and send messages to a chatroom.

 ## Features